2023 Gordon Cain Conference

 About the Gordon Cain Conference

 The Gordon Cain Conference is a gathering of scholars in the history of science and related fields.
-Each conference is organized by an eminent scholar who worked with staff to develop a theme of broad contemporary relevance.
+Each conference is organized by an eminent scholar who works with staff to develop a theme of broad contemporary relevance.
 Centered on a topic chosen by the conference organizer, the conference consists of an evening public lecture, a symposium, and a collected volume.
 It is hosted by the Arnold and Mabel Beckman Center for the History of Chemistry and supported by a generous gift from Gordon Cain.

 More events